Asimov-LLC/.github/profile/README.md

 ## About Syntax

 **Syntax** is an AI writing assistant that guides users through every stage of the writing process.
-Built on the QUIZ model (Query, Understanding, Interrogation, Zeitgeist), Syntax encourages critical thinking and helps users produce authentic, original documents.
+Syntax encourages critical thinking and helps users produce authentic, original documents.

 ## Features